How to Register an Organization: Everything You Need to Know

 Design a strategic and methodical plan for how you will sustain your board once they have been recruited -- this activity is just as important as recruitment itself.
 Think about on-boarding, training, evaluating, and individual professional development for each board member to ensure their satisfaction and growth.

-The IRS requires Form 1023 be filled out by all nonprofit organizations seeking tax-exempt status.
+The IRS requires Form 1023 to be filled out by all nonprofit organizations seeking tax-exempt status.
 It can take anywhere from 3-12 months for the IRS to send its decision, based on how many questions the IRS has regarding your application.

 Anticipate the requirements for annual reporting.
 In many situations, an exempt organization must file a version of Form 990 with the IRS, depending on financial movement.

-Each state has their own requirements for renewal and reporting.
+Each state has its own requirements for renewal and reporting.
 Make sure to track your activities and finances in an organized way.
 When the time comes to submit your annual requirements, you'll be prepared and reporting will feel like a natural, logical step and all will go smoothly.

 If you need help with registering an organization, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.